Blog vs Vlog: Which is The Better Investment?

 There are a few other platforms that make it easy to host blogs.
 However, the above represents the core of what most blogs will be hosted on.

-Vlogs are similar to blogs in that there are several dedicated platforms commonly used by vloggers for hosting videos.
+Vlogs are similar to blogs in that there are several dedicated video-sharing platforms commonly used by vloggers for hosting videos.
 At the top of this list is YouTube.
 It’s the largest video hosting platform in the world, with over 2.6 billion active users.

 While YouTube is arguably the most critical platform for vloggers, several other platforms can be used, including: